Penalty Methods with Stochastic Approximation for Stochastic Nonlinear Programming: A penalty method with stochastic zeroth-order approximation for SNLP

-which shows $G_{\mu_{k-1}}^k + \rho J(x_k)^T p_k = \tilde{g}_{\mu_{k-1},R_{k-1}}^r$.
+which shows $G_{\mu_{k-1}}^k + \rho {J}(x_k)^T p_k = \tilde{g}_{\mu_{k-1},R_{k-1}}^r$.
 Hence we have

 where the last inequality follows from \eqref{ine-2}.
-Hence, by taking expectation on both sides of \eqref{opt-zero} with respect to the random variables generated by Algorithm \ref{alg-uncons-zero} when solving the ($k$-1)-th subproblem, we obtain \eqref{exp-res-zero} by letting $\lambda_k=\rho p_k$.
+Therefore, by taking expectation on both sides of \eqref{opt-zero} with respect to the random variables generated by Algorithm \ref{alg-uncons-zero} when solving the ($k$-1)-th subproblem, we obtain \eqref{exp-res-zero} by letting $\lambda_k=\rho p_k$.

-We show in the following lemma that for any given positive constant $\epsilon$, we can bound $\E[\|\nabla f(x_k) + J(x_k)^T\lambda_k\|^2]$ by $\epsilon$ through choosing appropriate total number of $\SZO$ calls $\bar{N}$, the batch size $m$ and the smoothing parameter $\mu$ at each iteration for any fixed $\rho=\rho_{k-1}$.
+We show in the following lemma that for any given positive constant $\epsilon$, we can bound $\E[\|\nabla f(x_k) + {J}(x_k)^T\lambda_k\|^2]$ by $\epsilon$ through choosing appropriate total number of $\SZO$ calls $\bar{N}$, the batch size $m$ and the smoothing parameter $\mu$ at each iteration for any fixed $\rho=\rho_{k-1}$.

 \begin{lem} Let {\bf AS.1} and {\bf AS.4-5} hold.
-For fixed $\rho:=\rho_{k-1}$ and any given positive constant $\epsilon$, suppose that when applying Algorithm \ref{alg-uncons-zero} to minimize $\Phi_\rho$, we choose the constant stepsizes $\gamma_k=\gamma_\rho:=1/L_\rho$ and the total number of $\SZO$-calls $\bar{N}_\rho$ satisfies \be \bar{N}_\rho \ge \max\left\{\frac{(64D_{\Phi_\rho}/\sqrt{\tilde{D}_2} + 4L_\rho\tilde{C}_1)^2}{\epsilon^2} + \frac{416L_\rho L_g\tilde{D}_1(n+4) + 256L_\rho D_{\Phi_\rho}}{\epsilon},\frac{1}{L_\rho^2\tilde{D}_2}\right\}, \ee where $D_{\Phi_\rho}$ and $L_\rho$ are defined in \eqref{D-L}, $\tilde{C}_1$ is defined in \eqref{tilde_C}, and $\tilde{D}_1$ and $\tilde{D}_2$ are two problem-independent positive scalars.
+For fixed $\rho:=\rho_{k-1}$ and any given positive constant $\epsilon$, suppose that when applying Algorithm \ref{alg-uncons-zero} to minimize $\Phi_\rho$, we choose the constant stepsizes $\gamma_k=\gamma_\rho:=1/L_\rho$ and the total number of $\SZO$-calls $\bar{N}_\rho$ satisfies \be \bar{N}_\rho \ge \max\left\{\frac{(64D_{\Phi_\rho}/\sqrt{\tilde{D}_2} + 4L_\rho\tilde{C}_1)^2}{\epsilon^2} + \frac{448L_\rho L_g\tilde{D}_1(n+4) + 256L_\rho D_{\Phi_\rho}}{\epsilon},\frac{1}{L_\rho^2\tilde{D}_2}\right\}, \ee where $D_{\Phi_\rho}$ and $L_\rho$ are defined in \eqref{D-L}, $\tilde{C}_1$ is defined in \eqref{tilde_C}, and $\tilde{D}_1$ and $\tilde{D}_2$ are two problem-independent positive scalars.
 Also suppose that the batch sizes are chosen equal to $m_\rho$ defined as \be m_\rho : = \left\lceil \min\left\{ \bar{N}_\rho , \max\left\{1, \frac{1}{L_\rho}\cdot\sqrt{\frac{\bar{N}_\rho}{\tilde{D}_2}} \right\} \right\} \right\rceil. \ee Besides, the smoothing parameter $\mu_{k-1}$ is assumed to satisfy

-Then for $x_k:=x_{k-1,R_{k-1}}$ we have \be \E[\|\tilde{g}_{\mu_{k-1},R_{k-1}}^r\|^2] \le \epsilon, \qquad \E[\|\tilde{g}_k\|^2]\le \epsilon, \ee and there exists $\lambda_k\in\R^q$ such that \be \E[\|\nabla f(x_k) + J(x_k)^T\lambda_k\|^2] \le \epsilon, \ee where the expectations are taken with respect to all the random variables generated when the ($k$-1)-th subproblem being solved. \end{lem}
+Then for $x_k:=x_{k-1,R_{k-1}}$ we have \be \E[\|\tilde{g}_{\mu_{k-1},R_{k-1}}^r\|^2] \le \epsilon, \qquad \E[\|\tilde{g}_k\|^2]\le \epsilon, \ee and there exists $\lambda_k\in\R^q$ such that \be \E[\|\nabla f(x_k) + {J}(x_k)^T\lambda_k\|^2] \le \epsilon, \ee where the expectations are taken with respect to all the random variables generated when the ($k$-1)-th subproblem being solved. \end{lem}

 {\it Proof.}\quad First, by letting $\epsilon^\prime = \epsilon/4$, similar to the analysis in Theorem \ref{cor4,4} by replacing $\epsilon$ with $\epsilon^\prime$, we can prove that the choice of $\bar{N}_\rho$ in \eqref{bound-N-cons-zero} can ensure that $ \E[\|\tilde{g}_{\mu_{k-1},R_{k-1}}^r\|^2] \le \epsilon^\prime$ and $\E[\|\tilde{g}_k\|^2]\le \epsilon^\prime. $ Therefore, \eqref{cons-exp-g-zero} holds naturally.